Templates, Job Aids, Guides and Plans

 Resource Management

 Resource management is the cornerstone of effective response and recovery.
 A comprehensive resource management system provides jurisdictions with a pre-identified structure for assigning resources and carrying out critical missions that support life safety and life essential services.
 These documents allow a jurisdiction to tailor a comprehensive resource management system based on capabilities, limitations, and purpose.
-It is recommended that the resource management tools be used in conjunction with IEMA's Joint Operational Planning course.
+It is recommended that the resource management tools be used in conjunction with IEMA-OHS's Joint Operational Planning course.

 Standard Guide for Fatality Management in Illinois